sjy-dv/coltt/README.md

 2. **Last Writer Wins**
    Even if one server writes data first, the server that writes last ultimately "wins."
 This means that the data from the last server to write will overwrite the previous server’s data.
 3. **Transaction Serialization Concerns**
    Transaction serialization refers to ensuring that consistent actions occur across multiple tables.
-In NNV, to improve performance, global locking (locking all servers before writing data) is avoided.
+In coltt, to improve performance, global locking (locking all servers before writing data) is avoided.
 Instead, when multiple servers modify data simultaneously, the last one to modify it will win.
 This approach is feasible because vector databases are simpler than traditional databases—they don’t require complex transaction serialization across multiple tables or collections.
 4. **Why This Design?**
    The primary reason is performance.
 Locking all servers before processing data is safe but slow.
 Instead, allowing each server to freely modify data and accepting the last modification as the final result is faster and more efficient.